We are reminded of events that took place in Massachusetts in the year 1770 by the graphic illustration below – depicting the ‘Boston Massacre’.

 What hasn’t escaped my attention though; is how very similar architecturally ‘The Joshua Ward House’ is to our ‘to our ‘Weather House’.

-The window casements (segmentally-arched) are identical – while equally it has both upper & base stringing courses and tall end-chimney stacks decorated around their tops, and like many federal-period properties in Salem has an open picket style fence.
-Stylistically our ‘Weather House’ is closer to 1790 than 1800 as it harks back to the earlier period represented by the brick built ‘Derby House’ built in the 1760/61 period a style which had more or less gone out of fashion at the turn of the century, while originally our ‘Weather House’ had a flag-pole on its roof with a flag proudly flying thirteen stars and thirteen stripes – it is still possible to see the three points where this structure was moored.
+The window casements (segmentally-arched) are almost the same – while equally it has both upper & base stringing courses and tall end-chimney stacks decorated around their tops (which is not an English feature) and like many federal-period properties in Salem has an open picket style fence.
+Stylistically our ‘Weather House’ is closer to 1790 than 1800 as it harks back to the earlier period represented by the brick built ‘Derby House’ built in the 1760/61 period, a style which had more or less gone out of fashion at the turn of the century, while originally our ‘Weather House’ had a flag-pole on its roof with a flag proudly flying thirteen stars and thirteen stripes – it is still possible to see the three points where this structure was moored.

-The ‘circa’ date of 1790 is confirmed by the fact that like the ‘Joshua Ward house’ the ‘Weather House’ has a balustraded roof and where it would have been easier for symmetry to have prevailed by having six balusters either side of the clock facia (a structure we notice very slightly off-centre) we find symmetry usurped by national pride, because there are in fact thirteen balusters – which is of course an allusion to the ‘thirteen colonies’ from which the United States were created in 1782.
+The ‘circa’ date of 1790 is confirmed by the fact that like the ‘Joshua Ward house’ the ‘Weather House’ has a balustraded roof and where it would have been easier for symmetry to have prevailed by having six balusters either side of the clock facia (a structure we notice very slightly off-centre) we find symmetry usurped by national pride, because there are in fact thirteen balusters – which is of course an allusion to the ‘thirteen colonies’ from which the United States were created in 1782, while the clock hands indicate the year 1789.

 Weather House Provenance